 Looking At Other Species

 As we explain why cats poop when scared in the rest of this article, we’ll need to look at other species (including humans) for some understanding.
-While comparing rats and humans to cats isn’t perfect, I’m happy to say that I couldn’t find a study where cats were intentionally scared to the point that they defecate.
-There’s still a lot that can be learned from these comparisons.
+While comparing rats and humans to cats isn’t perfect, I’m happy to say that I couldn’t find a study where cats were intentionally scared to the point that they defecate, and there’s still a lot that can be learned from these comparisons.

 For example, a 2008 paper titled the Psychological Effects of Combat found that during World War II, “a quarter of combat veterans admitted that they urinated in their pants in combat, and a quarter admitted that they defecated in their pants in combat.”